-The Indian rupee rose against dollar, tracking broad weakness in the greenback as Wall Street extended losses despite upbeat U.S. third-quarter economic output data.
+The Indian rupee rose against dollar in early trade, tracking broad weakness in the greenback as Wall Street extended losses despite upbeat U.S. third-quarter economic output data.
 However, dollar demand from oil and other importers limited further gains.

 The rupee changed hands at 73.35 to a dollar, against 73.4550 at the previous close.
 The currency opened at 73.35 and has so far traded in a 10-paisa band.
 Other Asian currencies traded mixed against the dollar.
 Chinese yuan led the losses.

 Most Asian shares swung between gains and losses and were last trading mixed.
 The benchmark BSE Sensex was up 0.5%, after dropping to seven-month low on Friday.

 Traders now await the non-farm payroll data due later this week for further cues ahead of Federal Reserve’s monetary policy meet on Nov.
 7 and Nov.
 8.

 The euro has kicked off the week with a slide towards $1.1050, close to its closing levels on Friday.
 Fears of US tariffs against the EU and the fallout from the attack on Saudi oil installations weigh.

 The British pound fell nearly half a percent on Monday as concern revived that Britain will struggle to secure a deal on the terms of its departure from the European Union.

 India’s wholesale price inflation rose 1.08% on year in August, unchanged from the previous month, as prices of manufactured items remained steady, while food prices quickened.
 The August reading beat a median forecast for a 1.04% annual increase.

 16 Sep 2019 12:34 PM